bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 or consuming projectiles from the pool
 14. Added game controller events and methods for winning/losing the game
 15. Added game controller event handler for updating player health
+16. Added health pack, healing, and modified player's `ChangeHealth()` param to optionally overheal the player (provide more current health than max health)

 Author: Jv Chen